KernelSmoothing

 bandwidthPoint

-Bandwidth which components are evaluated according to the plugin rule.
+Bandwidth computed according to the plug-in rule.

 Notes